wharfkit/website/src/lib/docs/SessionKit/LoginResult.md

 ---
 title: LoginResult
 description: The data returned from a call to the login method from the Session Kit.
-category: Session Kit
+category: SessionKit
 published: true
 hidden: true
 ---

 # LoginResult

-Upon a successful call to the [Login](/docs/sessionkit/login) method of the [Session Kit](/docs/sessionkit/session-kit-factory), the response returned will be an object that matches the `LoginResult` interface.
+Upon a successful call to the [Login](/docs/sessionkit/login) method of the [SessionKit](/docs/sessionkit/session-kit-factory), the response returned will be an object that matches the `LoginResult` interface.

 ## Properties